GoekeLab/bambu/README.md

 **annotations** - takes a path to a gtf file, a txdb object, or annotations prepared by prepareAnnotations() (see  [Use precalculated annotation objects](#Use-precalculated-annotation-objects)).
 When not provided, de novo transcript discovery is performed (see [De-novo transcript discovery](#De-novo-transcript-discovery))

 **NDR** - Novel Discovery Rate threshold.
 A value between 0 and 1 representing the maximum NDR threshold for candidate transcripts to be included in the analysis.
 By default, *bambu* will recommend a threshold for your analysis.
-For more information see [Modulating the sensitivity of discovery (pre and post analysis)]
+For more information see [Modulating the sensitivity of discovery (pre and post analysis)](#Modulating-the-sensitivity-of-discovery-pre-and-post-analysis).

-(#Modulating-the-sensitivity-of-discovery-pre-and-post-analysis)
-For full parameter list see [Arguments](#Arguments)
+For the full parameter list see [Arguments](#Arguments)

-**Transcript discovery only (no quantification)**
+#### **Transcript discovery only (no quantification)**

 If you are only interested in identifying novel transcripts, the quantification module of bambu can be skipped by setting quant to FALSE.
 Note that the output will be a GRangeslist object containing the reference and novel annotations (See rowRanges() in [Output](#Output)).
 We recommend running transcript discovery only mode with NDR = 1, and doing filtering in the downstream analysis to allow flexibility in the analysis.
 See [Modulating the sensitivity of discovery (pre and post analysis)](#Modulating-the-sensitivity-of-discovery-pre-and-post-analysis)